pavan412kalyan/Image-Recogniton-as-a-Service-AWS/README.md

 As all AWS requests are asynchronous in nature, it is necessary to handle them synchronously.
 We structured the code using Async and await functionalities by resolving promises and call backs.

 ### Crontab:
-It is used run the shell command during EC2 reboot or start-up.
+It is used to run the shell command during EC2 reboot or start-up.
 This crontab helps in automatic startup of App-tier functionalities on EC2 app-tier startup.

 ### Bash Scripting:
 We have used bash scripting in web-tier and app-tier.
 We have used Bash scripting to configure Controller (which is always up and running) in the Web-tier, and we have used Bash to configure Run (to start app-tier functionalities) in App-tier.